SphericalCowww/ROS_Cubic_Doggo/README.md

-# Development for a 12-DOF 4-Legged Robot
+# Developing a 12-DOF 4-Legged Robot

 Derivation of the <a href="https://github.com/SphericalCowww/ROS_leggedRobot_testBed">GitHub Repository</a>: